peter-leonov/type-predicate-generator/README.md

 ## Pros

-1. The produced code is type safe
+1. The produced code is type safe and gets checked by your TS setup
-1. The produced code is as fast as it gets
+1. The produced code is as fast as it gets: no extra reads, calls, comparisons
-1. The produced code is readable and easy to modify in case you need to
+1. The produced code is readable, lenear and easy to modify in case you need to
 1. Does not require any runtime or compile time dependencies
-1. It's bundler agnostic as it outputs plain TS and does not rely on `tsc` plugins
+1. It's bundler agnostic as it's output is plain TS (no `tsc` plugins required)
-1. The bundle size cost is 100% predictable
+1. The bundle size cost is 100% visible and predictable
-1. Zero performance cost in development: run once and forget, no recompilations
 1. Safe to upgrade: if the produced code changes you'll see it in the PR
+1. Zero performance cost in development: run once and forget
+1. Full IDE support: jump to definition just works
-1. Virtually cannot break as the produced code is checked into your repository
+1. Cannot unexpectedly break as the produced code is static and checked into your repository
 1. Reliable: the tool rejects the types it cannot cover 100%
-1. Easy to debug: the stacktrace points exactly at where the bug is (if any)
+1. Easy to debug and fix: the stacktrace points exactly at where the bug is
 1. No vendor lock-in: any tool that works with TS can be used instead
+1. Unix-way: relies on other tools for minification, dead code elimination, etc

-Cons
+## Cons

-These are by desing, fixing them would affect the pros:
+These are by desing, fixing them would affect the [Pros](#pros):

 1. Compared to `tsc` plugins it requires a separate build step
-1. Compared to `tsc` plugins it reads a dedicated file and produces a file
+1. Compared to `tsc` plugins it reads a file and produces a file

-These are temporary limitations:

-1. Does not support extended schema verification: mostly to stay simple and fast to evolve while in beta.
-It's trivial to add more value checkers with the current design.
-1. Does not produce error messages.
-As the errors happen really rarely in production the plan is to generate the error reporters separately and load them on demand.
-Error reporters are usually more versitile and don't minify that well as the code has to carry the context around and check produce a custom message for every property.
-The current workaround is to either simply stringify the falsy value or load a third party runtime schema chacker on error.
-1. Does not support generics atm, but designed with them in mind, so coming soon.
+See [Known Limitations](#known-limitations) for more on low level missing bits.

 ## Example